-People with OCD have obsessions—thoughts, images, or urges that occur over and over even though people do not want them to.
+People with obsessive-compulsive disorder (OCD) have obsessions—thoughts, images, or urges that occur over and over even though people do not want them to.
 These obsessions intrude even when people are thinking about and doing other things.
 Also, obsessions usually cause great distress or anxiety.
 The obsessions usually involve thoughts of harm, risk, or danger.

 Common obsessions include the following:

-Because the obsessions are not pleasurable, people try to ignore and/or control them.
+Because the obsessions are not pleasurable, people often try to ignore and/or control them.

 Compulsions (also called rituals) are one way people respond to their obsessions.
 For example, they may feel driven to do something—repetitive, purposeful, and intentional—to try to prevent or relieve the anxiety caused by their obsessions.

 Washing or cleaning to be rid of contamination

 Checking to allay doubt (for example, checking many times to make sure a door is locked)